shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

 It looks straightforward, but pitfalls like numerical instability (e.g., softmax overflow) or misaligned labels threw me off.
 Gradient checking—comparing my hand-calculated gradients to autograd’s—became my saving grace.

-*Change: Added a code comment for clarity and noted the specific debugging tool (gradient checking) used.*

 #### 3. **The Chain Rule, Unleashed**
 The chain rule sounds simple on paper, but applying it across a sprawling computational graph feels like untangling a knot of holiday lights.
 Take the cross-entropy loss with `log_softmax(logits)` (not `log(softmax(logits))`, which is less common in practice):